timds/adjourn/README.md

 # Adjrn

 Adjrn is a terminal viewer of [jrnl](http://maebert.github.io/jrnl/) files.

 ## Install

-- Install `stack` from https://haskellstack.org or your package manager.
+- Install `stack` from https://haskellstack.org or from your package manager.
 - Clone this repo: `git clone https://github.com/timds/adjrn.git`
-- Run `stack install` inside the adjrn directory to install to `~/.local/bin`.
+- Run `stack install` inside the adjrn directory to install an executable to `~/.local/bin`.
 You may move this executable to another location.

 ## Usage

-`adjrn journal_name` views a journal with the specified name.
+`adjrn [journal_name]` views journal_name as listed in your jrnlconfig file.
+If a name is not provided, attempts to view the journal named 'default'.

 `adjrn filepath` views a regular, plain text journal file.